pongasoft/re-cmake/README.md

 - Handles RE SDK 4.4.0 (beta): on macOS/arm64 platform, generate an arm64 binary (with proper name)
 - Fixed options (removed `FORCE` since the rack extension can define it first thus can override it!)
-- Prints a message when re-cmake detects a mismatch in version
+- Print a message when re-cmake detects a mismatch in version

 #### 1.6.1 - 2023/04/28